EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Introduction

 \section{Introduction}

-\IEEEPARstart{S}egment Anything Model~(SAM)~\cite{sam} brings interactive segmentation paradigm to public view.
+Segment Anything Model~(SAM)~\citep{sam} brings interactive segmentation paradigm to public view.
 Well-trained on the SA-1B dataset, SAM achieves stunning performance and quickly becomes popular as a vision foundation model for object localization and beyond.
-Various SAM variants~\cite{efficientsam,mobile_sam,fast_sam,samhq} have been explored, achieving better efficiency or higher precision.
+Various SAM variants~\citep{efficientsam,mobile_sam,fast_sam,samhq} have been explored, achieving better efficiency or higher precision.
 Despite SAM’s surprising abilities like point-prompted and box-prompted segmentation, it is a pity that the text-prompted segmentation ability remains conceptual.
-We retrospect such task to Referring Expression Segmentation~(RES).
-RES focuses on the solution that one predicts the segmentation mask according to the text description given by users, which enjoys several explorations by some traditional end-to-end models~\cite{hu2016segmentation,liu2017recurrent,shi2018key, chen2019see,ye2019cross,hu2020bi,ding2021vision,li2021reftr,wang2022cris,lavt,polyformer,uniref++,uniseg,UNINEXT}, and is broadened by some Large Multimodal Models~(LMM)~\cite{lisa,lisa++,pixellm,perceptiongpt,u-llava,psalm,gsva,glamm}.
+We retrospect this task to Referring Expression Segmentation~(RES).
+RES focuses on the solution to predicting the segmentation mask according to the text description given by users, which enjoys several explorations by some traditional models~\citep{hu2016segmentation,liu2017recurrent,shi2018key, chen2019see,ye2019cross,hu2020bi,ding2021vision,li2021reftr,wang2022cris,lavt,polyformer,uniref++,uniseg,UNINEXT}, and is broadened by some Large Language Models~(LLM)~\citep{lisa,lisa++,pixellm,perceptiongpt,u-llava,psalm,gsva,glamm}.